IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 - Payment Modes Available: Direct Bank Account Transfer
 - 80G Eligible: Yes

-# Disclaimer
-We are not associated with any of the initiatives mentioned on this page.
+**Note**: We are not associated with any of the initiatives mentioned on this page.
 Our objective is to aggregate various support programs and campaings to hopefully provide them additional visibility, and to provide potential donors with concise information.